Mram-ui/2024-25_GP_02/readme.md

 ## **Launching Instructions** 🚀
   **1. Download the project:** Click the `<> Code` button on this page and select `Download ZIP`.
 Extract the files to a folder on your computer. <br>
   **2. Install Flask:** Within the environment, use the following commands to install Flask:
-  - Install Flask: <br>
+  - Install Flask and MySQL Connector: <br>
-    To install Flask, open the Command Prompt (or Terminal) on your computer and enter the following command:
+    To install Flask, open the Command Prompt (or Terminal) on your computer and enter the following command to install the necessary dependencies:
   ```
   pip install Flask
   ```